 34And he told them that these things ought not to be; but that the burden should come upon all the people, that every man might bear his part.

-35and he also unfolded unto them all the disdvantages they laboured under by having an unrighteous King to rule over them
+and he also unfolded unto them all the disdvantages they should laboured under by having an unrighteous King to rule over them

 35And he also unfolded unto them all the disadvantages they labored under, by having an unrighteous king to rule over them;